Expression contains redundant bracket or not

-Given a string of balanced expression, find if it contains a redundant parenthesis or not.
-A set of parenthesis are redundant if same sub-expression is surrounded by unnecessary or multiple brackets.
-Print ‘Yes‘ if redundant else ‘No‘.
+Given a string of balanced expressions, find if it contains a redundant parenthesis or not.
+A set of parenthesis is redundant if the same sub-expression is surrounded by unnecessary or multiple brackets.
+Print ‘Yes‘ if redundant, else ‘No‘.

 Note: Expression may contain ‘+‘, ‘*‘, ‘–‘ and ‘/‘ operators.
 Given expression is valid and there are no white spaces present.